Gxyu0714/Gxyu0714.github.io/_pages/about.md

       <br>
       <a href="https://gxyu0714.github.io/projects/cpcd/">Project Description</a>
       <p>
-        I Directed the 5th wave of the survey, including coordination with participating schools and logistical planning and managed field surveys, data entry using Epidata, and ensured accuracy in preliminary data processing.
+        I directed the 5th wave of the survey, including coordination with participating schools and logistical planning and managed field surveys, data entry using Epidata, and ensured accuracy in preliminary data processing.
       </p>
     </div>
   </div>